Are you looking for health insurance for yourself or your family? If so, it’s probably for one of the following reasons:

 Still, there are some big advantages to short-term plans, and short-term coverage may soon become a much better option.
 That’s because, with the elimination of the individual mandate penalty in 2019, healthy individuals who purchase a short-term plan for themselves and their family members do not have to worry about also paying a tax penalty.

-Also, the federal government is considering a proposal to increase the maximum duration of short-term coverage from the current 3 months to almost 12 months (360 days).
-If this rule is finalized, healthy individuals could purchase short-term coverage effective January 1 with a term of 12 months.
+Also, the federal government recently released rules that increase the maximum duration of short-term coverage from the current 3 months to almost 12 months (364 days).
+What this means is that healthy people can purchase short-term coverage effective January 1 with a term of 12 months.
 If they remain healthy during that 12-month term, they can simply renew their coverage for the next year.
 If they develop a medical condition during that 12-month period, they can sign up for major medical coverage in the individual market during the ACA’s annual open enrollment period, November 1 – December 15.

 You may qualify for a small group plan